ecomfe/react-hooks/docs/docs/getting-started.en-US.md

 ## Document

 You can click [here](https://ecomfe.github.io/react-hooks) to visit our document site or you can find description to package in its `README.md` to start a document site locally.

 ```
-yarn
+pnpm install
-yarn doc:dev
+npm run doc:dev
 ```

 Open `http://localhost:3000` to view documents about hooks.